-Heimstaden AB (publ), registration number 556670-0455 (the "Issuer", "Company" or "Heimstaden"), in relation to the application for listing on the corporate bond list of Nasdaq Stockholm ("Nasdaq Stockholm") of the Issuer's SEK 700,000,000 senior unsecured floating rate notes 2020/2024 with ISIN SE0014991345 issued on 26 January 2021 (the "First Subsequent Bonds" and the "Second Issue Date") in accordance with the terms and conditions of the Bonds (the "Terms and Conditions").
-Initial bonds of SEK 500,000,000 (the "Initial Bonds") were issued on 15 October 2020 (the "First Issue Date"), for which a prospectus for the This Prospectus may contain forward-looking statements and assumptions admission to trading on Nasdaq Stockholm was published on 20 November 2020.
-The Issuer may at one or more occasions after the Second Issue Date issue Subsequent Bonds under the Terms and Conditions in an aggregate amount of SEK 3,800,000,000.
-In case of issues of Subsequent Bonds, a new prospectus will be prepared for the admission to trading of such Subsequent Bonds.References to the Company, the Issuer, Heimstaden or the Group refer in this Prospectus to Heimstaden AB (publ) and its subsidiaries, unless otherwise indicated by the context.
+This prospectus (the "Prospectus") has been prepared by Heimstaden AB (publ), registration number 556670-0455 (the "Issuer", "Company" or "Heimstaden"), in relation to the application for listing on the corporate bond list of Nasdaq Stockholm ("Nasdaq Stockholm") of the Issuer's EUR 350,000,000 senior unsecured fixed rate notes 2021/2026 with ISIN SE0015657903 issued on 9 March 2021 (the "Initial Bonds" and the "First Issue Date") in accordance with the terms and conditions of the Bonds (the "Terms and Conditions").
+The Issuer may at one or more occasions after the First Issue Date issue Subsequent Bonds under the Terms and Conditions in an aggregate amount of EUR 100,000,000.
+In case of issues of Subsequent Bonds, a new prospectus will be prepared for the admission to trading of such Subsequent Bonds.

+References to the Company, the Issuer, Heimstaden or the Group refer in this Prospectus to Heimstaden AB (publ) and its subsidiaries, unless otherwise indicated by the context.

 Pursuant to Article 20 of Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 on the Prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71/EC (the "Prospectus Regulation"), the Prospectus has been approved and registered by the Swedish Financial Supervisory Authority (Sw.
 Finansinspektionen) (the "SFSA") as competent authority.
 The SFSA only approves this Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
 The SFSA's approval should not be considered as an endorsement of the Issuer that is the subject of this Prospectus, nor should it be considered as an endorsement of the quality of the securities that are subject of this Prospectus.
-Investors should make their own assessment as to the suitability of investing in the securities.
+Investors should make their own assessment as to the suitability of investing in the